nickrogerson124/Programming-Basics/Part-3_ConditionStatements/Micro:bit/Resources/InstructorsMaterials/README.md

 ## Main Activity
-The main project activity for the pupil to learn, code and understand the hands-on basics of programming [condition statements](../).
+The main project activity for the pupil to learn, code and understand the hands-on basics of programming [conditional statements](../).

 ## Plenary
 Questions to ask at the end of the session as a collective group of pupils or as individuals:
 * What does a forever block do?
     * It makes sure the code runs forever and not just once.
 * What is a Condition Statement
-    * A condition statement is an if statement
+    * A conditional statement is an if statement
-    * A condition statement provides you with a choice to go down one path or the other
+    * A conditional statement provides you with a choice to go down one path or the other
-    * A condition statement can have multiple conditions for multiple function outputs
+    * A conditional statement can have multiple conditions for multiple function outputs
 * What is a Condition?
     * A condition is a criteria/rule that the code must meet for the function to be carried out.